 To summarize what this means for our customers:

 - 5-Axis Tool Paths: Fusion 360 used to be comprised of two tiers, a basic tier and the Ultimate tier.
 The Ultimate was the only tier which offered 5-axis tool paths.
 Now Fusion 360 offers one tier and they brought the 5-axis tool path features from Ultimate into that one offering of Fusion 360.
 If you get Fusion 360 there are three 5-axis tool paths offered without any extra cost which are swarf, flow and multi-axis contour.

 - We are no longer offering the 1-year free trial of Fusion 360 as this is no longer an offering from Autodesk Fusion 360.

 - Educators: If you are an educator, Fusion 360 remains free.
 Register for an account here.

 - Professional/Commercial Users: a one year license costs $495 (in the US - prices vary worldwide), the only change here is that we no longer offer the one year Fusion 360 trial.

 As a reminder, the Pocket NC machines take G-code and we offer an array of post-processors that are offered by various CAM software companies, a list can be found here.
 We recognize that many of our Pocket NC users are getting into machining for the first time with the Pocket NC machines and are grateful that we were able to offer an initial one year CAM solution for free with Autodesk Fusion 360 for the last four years.
-Their pricing remains competitive for offering a CAM software with 5-axis capability and they remain committed to providing access to educators, start-ups, and personal users for free.
-Please reach out to us if you have any questions at email@example.com.
+Their pricing remains competitive for offering a CAM software with 5-axis capability.
+Please reach out to us if you have any questions at firstname.lastname@example.org.